-Sanctions have also hit the wider economy, with knock-on effects for consumers including rampant inflation and the weakening rial.
-This has impeded the purchase of imported digital lifestyle products.
-We estimate and forecast consumer price inflation (CPI) in Iran to average 21.0% and 2.0% in 2014 and 2015 respectively.
 Improving macroeconomic conditions and high base effects will contribute to declining price pressures over the coming quarters, while a decision to cut cash subsidies payments will also contribute to lowering price pressures.
 However, a recent move to slash energy subsidies will result in higher transportation and fuel prices.
-As we expect price growth to remain high, reducing household income for spending on discretionary purchases.
+We expect price growth to remain high, reducing household income for spending on discretionary purchases.